Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Sources of Non-Robustness

-{Understanding why LLMs lack robustness requires examining the contributing factors across different stages of their lifecycle, from data collection to training and deployment.
-These issues can be broadly categorized as stemming from the data, the model itself, or the learning process.
+{Understanding why LLMs lack robustness requires examining the contributing factors across different stages of their lifecycle, from data collection to training and deployment. { Figure \ref{fig:placeholder} illustrates some of the failure cases by giving some real-time examples.
+Further,} these issues can be broadly categorized as stemming from the data, the model itself, or the learning process.
 Table \ref{tab:source} provides an overview of these sources.
-These failures in robustness can originate mainly from: \begin{itemize} \item Data-Related Sources: Problems inherent in the vast datasets used for pre-training and fine-tuning, including biases, noise, and contamination. \item Model-Related Sources: Limitations stemming from the model's architecture, parameterization, or emergent properties like sensitivity to input formatting. \item Training/Learning-Related Sources: Aspects of the optimization process, learning objectives, and the dynamics of how models acquire knowledge and capabilities. \item Inference-Related: \end{itemize} }
+These failures in robustness can originate mainly from: \begin{itemize} \item Data-Related Sources: Problems inherent in the vast datasets used for pre-training and fine-tuning, including biases, noise, and contamination. \item Model-Related Sources: Limitations stemming from the model's architecture, parameterization, or emergent properties like sensitivity to input formatting. \item Training/Learning-Related Sources: Aspects of the optimization process, learning objectives, and the dynamics of how models acquire knowledge and capabilities. \item Inference-Related: {Vulnerabilities that arise during the model's deployment or use, such as issues from the choice of decoding strategies, reliance on external retrieval systems, or exposure to distribution shifts and adversarial inputs at inference time.} \end{itemize} }